pouyapez/criage/index.md

 ### First-order Approximation of Influence

 <p align="justify">
-We first study the addition of a fact to the graph, and  then  extend  it  to  cover  removal  as  well.
 To capture the effect of an adversarial modification on the score of a target triple, we need to study the effect of the change on the vector representations of the target triple.
 As a result, using the Taylor expansion on the changes of the loss after conducting the attack, we approximate ψ(s,r,o)−ψ'(s,r,o) as:
  </p>

 ![equation](https://latex.codecogs.com/gif.latex?%5Cbegin%7Balign%7D%20%5Coverline%7B%5Cpsi%7D%7B%28s%2Cr%2Co%29%7D-%5Cpsi%28s%2C%20r%2C%20o%29%3D%20%5Cmathbf%7Bz%7D_%7Bs%2Cr%7D%20%28%5Coverline%7B%5Cmathbf%7Be%7D_o%7D-%5Cmathbf%7Be%7D_o%29%20%3D%20%5Cmathbf%7Bz%7D_%7Bs%2Cr%7D%20%28%281-%5Cvarphi%29%20%28H_o%20&plus;%20%5Cvarphi%20%281-%5Cvarphi%29%20%5Cmathbf%7Bz%7D_%7Bs%27%2Cr%27%7D%5E%5Cintercal%20%5Cmathbf%7Bz%7D_%7Bs%27%2Cr%27%7D%29%5E%7B-1%7D%20%5Cmathbf%7Bz%7D_%7Bs%27%2Cr%27%7D%5E%5Cintercal%20%29.%5Cnonumber%20%5Cend%7Balign%7D)